 In terms of responsiveness, users won't notice a delay of 50ms or less.
 Any delay of over 200ms and the user will perceive your site as sluggish.
 When working to improve the loading and responsiveness of your applications, remember that many of your users may have older, slower computer than yours, they may experience longer delays than you do!

 There are other things beyond going asynchronous, which can help you improve your app's startup time.
 Here are a few of them:

 - Download time

-- Keep in mind how long it will take the user to download your game's data.
-If your game is really big, really popular, or has to re-download content frequently, you should try to have as fast a hosting server as possible.
-You should also consider gzipping your data to make it as small as you can.
+Keep in mind how long it will take the user to download your application's data.
+If your application is very popular, or has to re-download content frequently, you should try to have as fast a hosting server as possible.
+Always compress your data to make it as small as you can.

 - Data size

-- Do your best to optimize the size of your game data; smaller level files will download and be processed faster than larger ones.
+Do your best to optimize the size of your data; smaller level files will download and be processed faster than larger ones.

 - Subjective factors

-- Anything you can do to help keep the user engaged during the startup process will help make the time seem to go by faster.
-For games, consider having background music playing or a nice splash screen displayed.
-In between calculations, update your progress indicator, make changes to the display, or anything else you might be able to do to help the user feel like your app is doing something instead of sitting there quietly.
+Anything you can do to help keep the user engaged during the startup process will help make the time seem to go by faster.
+Displaying a mock splash screen can improve perceived performance.
+For heavy sites, anything you can do to help the user feel like your app is doing something instead of sitting there quietly helps.